Description

 MaxDuration:

-• Looking at the maximum time in days below previous high water mark of 1038 days in the last 5 years of ProShares Ultra 20+ Year Treasury, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of ProShares Ultra 20+ Year Treasury is 1137 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration:

-• Compared with the benchmark SPY (122 days) in the period of the last 5 years, the average days under water of 449 days of ProShares Ultra 20+ Year Treasury is higher, thus worse.
+• Compared with the benchmark SPY (123 days) in the period of the last 5 years, the average days below previous high of 526 days of ProShares Ultra 20+ Year Treasury is higher, thus worse.

 Performance (YTD)